-Filling your pipeline with leads, attracting new clients, re-engaging existing clients, and growing revenue requires ongoing reinvestment in your business.
+Filling your pipeline with leads, attracting new clients, re-engaging existing clients, and growing revenue require an ongoing reinvestment in your business.

 For years, the fall season for our family meant making the annual trek to Bishop’s Pumpkin Farm to go for a hayride, pick out pumpkins, and eat delicious fair-style food.
 The kids always looked forward to feeding the animals in the petting zoo, running through the corn maze, getting their faces painted, watching the pig races, and riding the miniature steam train through the almond orchard and 67 acres of pumpkins.